elunna/nerfhack-changelog/README.md

 * leather armor and studded leather armor don't grant any MC
 * leather cloaks grant 3AC and 0MC

+#### New armor type: bracers

+TODO: Fill in
+   New armor type: bracers, which also occupy the shield slot (from EvilHack).

+    This implementation mostly follows EvilHack's, just adapted to 3.7 and with new types of bracers.

+    Bracers weigh 15 (half as much as a small shield).
+They allow the use of weapons while worn and don't impede spellcasting or martial arts.
+However, to balance them out so that shields are not rendered obsolete, they grant 0AC.
+They still benefit from shield skill, but the rate is only 1AC per skill.
+So basic = 1AC, skilled = 2AC, etc.

+Elves and centaurs can spawn with bracers.

 #### New dragon armor system: DSM replaced by scaled armor

 Ported from xNetHack's implementation.
 The following text was revised from xNetHack